Who would want to don a super-hero suit and go across the city kicking criminals? Well, so many people...

 Film - Animated

-- Violet from The Incredibles personifies this trope, at least in the beginning of the movie.
+- Violet from The Incredibles, at least in the beginning of the movie.

 "We ACT normal, Mom!
 I wanna BE normal!
 The only one who's normal is Jack-Jack, and he's not even toilet-trained!"